-On December 9, 2015, we, alongside private funds under the management of Angelo, Gordon, through AG Arc LLC, one of our indirect subsidiaries ("AG Arc"), entered into the Amended and Restated Limited Liability Company Agreement of Arc Home LLC ("Arc Home"), a Delaware limited liability company.
-Arc Home, through its subsidiary, originates conforming, Government, Jumbo and other non-conforming residential mortgage loans and retains the associated mortgage servicing rights, as well as purchases additional mortgage servicing rights from third-party sellers and is led by an external management team (the "Management Team").
-The Board of Managers of Arc Home consists of three members appointed by us and affiliates of our Manager and two members appointed by the Management Team.
-Our investment in Arc Home had a fair value of \$17.9 million on December 31, 2017.
+On December 9, 2015, we, alongside private funds under the management of Angelo Gordon, through AG Arc LLC, one of our indirect subsidiaries ("AG Arc"), entered into the Amended and Restated Limited Liability Company Agreement of Arc Home LLC ("Arc Home"), a Delaware limited liability company.
+Arc Home, through its subsidiary, originates conforming, Government, Jumbo and other non-conforming residential mortgage loans and retains the associated mortgage servicing rights, as well as purchases additional mortgage servicing rights from third-party sellers and is led by an external management team.
+The Board of Managers of Arc Home consists of three members appointed by us and affiliates of our Manager.
+Our investment in Arc Home had a fair value of \$20.4 million on December 31, 2018.

 Arc Home may sell loans to us or to affiliates of our Manager.
 Arc Home may also enter into agreements with us, third parties, or affiliates of our Manager to sell rights to receive the excess servicing spread related to its MSRs ("Excess MSRs").
-In March 2017, Arc Home entered into an agreement with us to sell Excess MSRs, and as of December 31, 2017, these Excess MSRs had fair value of approximately \$5.0 million.
-In connection with our investments in Excess MSRs purchased through Arc Home, we pay a sourcing fee to Arc Home based on the net equity invested by us for these investments.
-For the year ended December 31, 2017, the sourcing fees paid by us to Arc Home totaled \$10,762.
+In March 2017, Arc Home entered into an agreement with us to sell Excess MSRs, and as of December 31, 2018, these Excess MSRs had fair value of approximately \$27.3 million.
+In connection with our investments in Excess MSRs purchased through Arc Home, we pay an administrative fee to Arc Home.
+For the year ended December 31, 2018, the administrative fees paid by us to Arc Home totaled \$249,845.